 And, according to New York City-based dietitian Melissa Rifkin, RD, other ill effects resulting from taking in too much sugar include acne, bloat, reduced immunity and poor glycemic control.

-What's more, drinking more than a half-serving of sugary drinks a day over a four-year period was associated with a 16 percent higher risk of type 2 diabetes, according to a September 2019 study published in Diabetes Care.
+What's more, drinking more than a half-serving of sugary drinks (hello, soda) a day over a four-year period was associated with a 16 percent higher risk of type 2 diabetes, according to a September 2019 study published in Diabetes Care.
 Still, another April 2014 study published in JAMA linked too much added sugar with an increased risk of dying from heart disease.

 And that's not all: People who are overweight were observed to have more moderate-to-severe tooth wear — and researchers partially attribute these teeth-degrading effects to sugary, acidic drinks, such as soft drinks, per an October 2019 article published in Clinical Oral Investigations.